• Home

 Exploring Qualitative Displays and Interfaces

-Lockton, D*, Ricketts, D, Chowdhury, S.A and Lee, C.H, (2017), ACM SIGCHI CHI LBW
+Lockton, D, Ricketts, D, Chowdhury, S.A and Lee, C.H, (2017)

 Much of how we construct meaning in the real world is qualitative rather than quantitative.
 Yet, quantification has become a default mode for information display.
 Here we attempt one dimension of a tentative classification to support projects exploring opportunities for qualitative displays within design.